It’s easy to understand why content marketing has become so popular.

 Laura points out that it will be rare for a customer to follow this precise path.
 She created this illustration to provide you with perspective and help with your planning.
 But you have more work ahead of you.

-You will need to develop buyer personas, conduct keyword research and brainstorm a list of blog post topics.
-You should also consider the suggested content for each stage and decide what you can reasonably tackle considering your resource constraints.
-Once you’re clear on everything you plan to develop, you can prioritize and plot it on an editorial calendar.
-This will help you to be realistic about the time involved and will keep you on track.
+You will need to develop buyer personas, conduct keyword research, and brainstorm a list of blog post topics.
+You should also consider the suggested content for each stage and decide what you can reasonably tackle, considering your resource constraints.
+Once you are clear on everything you plan to develop, you can prioritize and plot it on an editorial calendar.
+That will help you to be realistic about the time involved and will keep you on track.

 The Value of Mapping Your Buyer’s Journey

 There isn’t just one way of planning content.
-But creating content without a clear, documented vision of why you’re creating it and what you expect it to do for you is a recipe (yes, pun intended) for disaster.
+But creating content without a clear, documented vision of why you are creating it and what you expect it to do for you is a recipe (yes, pun intended) for disaster.

-Content creation is an investment and it takes time to produce results.
+Content creation is an investment, and it takes time to produce results.
 Organizations that take a shotgun approach are often the ones that get frustrated and decide content marketing doesn’t work.
 The best way to avoid this is by creating a documented strategy that aligns with your business goals.
-Yet, this isn’t easy to do.
+Yet, that isn’t easy to do.